Chainfire/inject-hook-cflumen/README.md

 hooking code, with the *CF.lumen*-related code serving as an example of this.

-Library hooking and injection with support for:
+Library injection and function hooking with support for:
 - arm32
 - arm64
 - x86